 - Lightly padded textile footbed

-- Bounce energy-returning technology which promotes light, fast rebound with each stride
+- Bounce energy-returning technology that promotes light, fast rebound with each stride

-- Fitcounter moulded heel counter which provides a natural fit that allows optimal movement of the Achilles
+- A Fitcounter molded heel counter that provides a natural fit that allows optimal movement of the Achilles

 - Grippy Continental rubber outsole